UniversalDependencies/docs/_it/template-index.md

   * passive auxiliaries, used to form passive verb forms represented by _essere_ "to be" and _venire_ lit. "to come";
   * auxiliaries used for the progressive form, represented by _stare_ followed by a gerund, e.g. _sto arrivando_ "I am coming";
   * modal verbs, e.g. _potere_ "can", _dovere_ "must", _volere_ "want".

-  The language-specific part-of-speech tag is VM for modal verb, VA for other auxiliary verbs and V for copulas.
+  The language-specific part-of-speech tag is VM for modal verbs, VA for the auxiliary verbs and V for copulas.

-* The tag [DET](pos/DET.md) is used for articles and pronominal words used to modify nouns or noun phrases, including possessives, for example _Mio padre_ "my father".
-Predeterminers (or addeterminers), are also tagged `DET`.
-For example: _<b>Tutti</b> gli amici_ "<b>All</b> the friends".
+* The tag [DET](pos/DET.md) is used for determiners that modify nouns or noun phrases and express the reference of the noun phrase in context.
+In Italian this tag is used for: articles, predeterminers (e.g. _<b>Tutti</b> gli amici_ "<b>All</b> the friends") and different types of adjectives playing the determiner function (i.e. possessive _mio padre_ "my father", demonstrative _questo libro_ "this book", interrogative , indefinite, exclamative, relative _che libro_ "which book").
+Like adjectives, Italian determiners typically agree with the noun they modify for gender and number, e.g. _questo libro_ “this book” (masculin singular), _i libri_ “the books” (masculin plural), _la carta_ “the paper” (feminine singular).

+In Italian, usually a nominal allows for one DET modifier only, with the following exceptions:
+  * predeterminers;
+  * possessive adjectives, as in _la mia macchina_ lit. “the my car”, _la figlia mia_ lit. “the daughter my”.

 * The tag [PRON](pos/PRON.md) is reserved for words that substitute for nouns or noun phrases, whose meaning is recoverable from the linguistic or extralinguistic context.
 Specializations of pronouns correspond to different language specific PoS leading to different values for the [PronType](feat/PronType.md) feature.
 * Participles (both present and past) are rendered as participial adjectives, and are generally tagged [ADJ](pos/ADJ.md), when they do not introduce a subordinate.